 2. Less active lifestyle

 Just think about it, how can a person avoid becoming obese and acquiring diabetes if that person is not active or rarely exercises?
-While genetics is a contributing factor to diabetes, inactive overweight Hispanic Americans unknowingly pass on their obesity-causing behaviors and unhealthy eating habits to their children.
+While genetics is a contributing factor to diabetes, inactive, overweight Hispanic Americans unknowingly pass on their obesity-causing behaviors and unhealthy eating habits to their children.

-As the NDIC points out, the prevalence of this disease among Hispanics who have first-degree relatives that have diabetes was twice as high compared to those who do not have a family history of this disease—so genetics is truly a contributor or causes of diabetes.
+As the NDIC points out, the prevalence of this disease among Hispanics who have first-degree relatives with diabetes was twice as high compared to those who do not have a family history of this disease—so genetics is truly a contributor or causes of diabetes.

 The Longevity Code author Dr. Zorba Paster stated that the prevalence of this disease among Hispanics is mainly due to social injustices for the racial minorities in the US.
-According to Paster, they are disproportionately under-educated and poor, and the National Center for Health Statistics points out that those who are poor and under-educated suffer from more health problems and even die younger.
+According to Paster, they are disproportionately under-educated and poor.
+The National Center for Health Statistics points out that poor and under-educated people suffer from more health problems and even die younger.

 5. Healthcare access

-Again, diabetes epidemic in America is alarming.
+Again, the diabetes epidemic in America is alarming.
 However, Hispanics’ lack of access to proper healthcare also prevents them from learning about the different angles of diabetes, making their matters worse.

 Furthermore, Hispanic or not, everyone must maintain a healthy lifestyle and diet to avoid the risk of getting diabetes.
 The diabetes epidemic is spreading across this country and many other countries as well.
-I hope this article on diabetes epidemic among Hispanics and Latinos and knowing the causes of diabetes should help you no matter what race you whether you are Hispanic or not—do your best to avoid the obesity consequences of acquiring diabetes.
+I hope this article on the diabetes epidemic among Hispanics and Latinos and knowing the causes of diabetes should help you no matter what race you belong to, whether you are Hispanic or not—do your best to avoid the obesity consequences of acquiring diabetes.